SquirrelCorporation/SquirrelServersManager/site/contribute/conventions.md

 ## Code Formatting

 - Code formatting should be consistent across the project.
 We use Prettier and ESLint conforming to the Airbnb JavaScript/TypeScript Style Guide.
 - Use semicolons at the end of statements.
 - Use `===` for comparisons to avoid type coercion.

 ## Git Commit Messages

 - Write commit messages in the present tense (i.e., "add feature" instead of "added feature").

 While these guidelines help create consistency, they may not cover every scenario.
-Thus, use your best judgement where necessary.
+Thus, use your best judgment where necessary.